iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 Here's where the [pipelines](/doc/command-reference/dag) feature of DVC comes in handy.
 We touched on it briefly when we described `dvc run` and `dvc repro`.
 The next step would be splitting the script into two parts and utilizing pipelines.
-See [this example](/doc/start/data-pipelines) to get hands-on experience with pipelines, and try to apply it here.
+See [Data Pipelines](/doc/start/data-pipelines) to get hands-on experience with pipelines, and try to apply it here.
 Don't hesitate to join our [community](/chat) and ask any questions!